KGWN-TV: History

 The station signed on the air on March 22, 1954, as KFBC-TV airing an analog signal on VHF channel 5.
 It was owned by the McCraken family along with the Wyoming State Leader-Tribune and Wyoming Eagle (later merged as Wyoming Tribune Eagle) and KFBC radio (1240 AM).
 It is Wyoming's oldest television station.
 For over 30 years, it was the only commercial station in eastern Wyoming.
 As such, it carried programming from all four major networks of the time–CBS, NBC, ABC, and DuMont–but was initially a primary ABC affiliate.
 That may have seemed unusual as Cheyenne has always been a rather small market.
 In most markets as small as Cheyenne, ABC was usually relegated to secondary status due to being the smallest and weakest network.
 However, KFBC radio had been an ABC Radio affiliate for many years.
 Additionally, there had been some speculation Cheyenne would eventually be collapsed into the Denver market since the area is only a few miles from the Colorado border.
 However, Cheyenne viewers were still able to view the full schedules of all the three major networks via cable–then as now, all but essential for acceptable television in much of this market.
 The Denver stations have been available on cable since cable arrived in the area in the mid-1950s.

 In 1965, channel 5 took on an unusual "joint primary" affiliation with CBS and ABC, while continuing to slightly favor ABC.

 In 1972, the McCrackens were forced to break up their media empire due to an FCC rule that barred one person from owning the sole newspaper, radio station and television station in a city.
 They sold their television stations to Wyneco Communications, owned by Toledo-based attorney Edward Lamb, which changed the call letters of the flagship station to KYCU-TV.
 The new owners took on a primary affiliation with CBS, relegating ABC to secondary status.

 However, on July 11, 1976, it switched its primary affiliation to ABC and dropped all NBC programming.
-KEVN-TV signed on in Rapid City that day as a full-time ABC affiliate, and KYCU/KSTF felt obliged to fill the ABC void in Scottsbluff, as KOTA-TV in Rapid City and its Scottsbluff satellite, KDUH-TV (now KNEP), were primary NBC affiliates with a secondary CBS affiliation.
+KEVN-TV signed on in Rapid City, South Dakota, that day as a full-time ABC affiliate, and KYCU/KSTF felt obliged to fill the ABC void in Scottsbluff, as KOTA-TV in Rapid City and its Scottsbluff satellite, KDUH-TV (now KNEP), were primary NBC affiliates with a secondary CBS affiliation.
 Wyneco sold the station to Burke Broadcasting in 1983.
 When KOTA/KDUH switched to ABC in June 1984, KYCU/KSTF switched its primary affiliation to CBS, with ABC and NBC as secondary affiliations.
 However, as the 1980s wore on, the station began gradually phasing out NBC programming.